aureus123/catalogs/cat/README.md

 - oarn : Oeltzen-Argelander's Zonen-Beobachtungen vom 45. bis 80.
 Grade noerdlicher Declination in mittleren Positionen fuer 1842.0, from _GAVO Data Center_
 - bac : F. Baily, Catalogue of stars of the British Association for the advancement of science, containing 8377 fixed stars reduced to
 January 1, 1850, from _GAVO Data Center_
+- brisbane : W. Richardson, Brisbane's Catalogue of 7385 stars chiefly in the southern hemisphere, prepared from observations made in the years 1822 to 1826 at Paramatta, from _GAVO Data Center_
 - wb : M. Weisse, Positiones Mediae Stellarum Fixarum, in Zonis Regiomontanis a Besselio inter -15° et +15° declinationis observatarum, ad 1825 reductae, from _GAVO Data Center_
 - thome1881 †: Resultados del Observatorio Nacional Argentino, Tomo XV, pg.
 55-74, from _GAVO Data Center_
 - thome1882 †: Resultados del Observatorio Nacional Argentino, Tomo XV, pg.
 140-164, from _GAVO Data Center_